-- Priced the lowest in terms of square feet and taxes overall/per unit
+- Per unit, the lowest price for square feet and taxes.

 - Seem to appreciate the slowest of all 3 types analyzed here.

 2. The Single Family Home.
-This is the most readily available and also has the most variety in terms of how low end/high end I wish to go.
+This is the most readily available and varied in price and quality.

-- The house value will appreciate over time & you make $ 2 ways
+- The house value will appreciate over time & you make money two ways.

-- Vacation Rental.
-Higher end property in desirable location that people will pay to rent for shorter periods of time.
-This feels better in the portfolio, but also seems riskier.
+3. Vacation Rental.
+Higher end property in desirable location.
+People will pay to rent for shorter periods of time.
+However, this may be a riskier option.

-- Likely has the best appreciation over time, big $ on the back end
+- Likely has the best appreciation over time, big money on the back end.